phpusr/django-backup/README.md

 ## Using

-The app contains a task for celery that needs to be registered in your app.
+The app contains a task for [Celery](https://docs.celeryproject.org/) that needs to be registered in your app.

 **config/celery.py**